A work in progress, which when finished will have covered it all (and the waterfront)

 Lollipop Shoppe’s two songs are toothless social critiques.
 The band appears playing at a hippy gathering (see lobby card) that is despoiled by the bikers.
 Their album Just Colour sounds as if Love fell asleep in 1966 and woke up a decade later and worked the studio for Terry Ork, who then released it along with discs from Television, Richard Hell and Alex Chilton . . . which is to say I like it . . .

 Stu Phillips' 3rd biker soundtrack with Joe Solomon and a stand out collaboration due to Tammy Wynette's title song.
-Country music rarely featured in biker films but it works wcover image (not from the film) ell here with the footage of outlaw William Smith freewheelin' it up Highway 101.
+Country music rarely featured in biker films but it works well with the footage of outlaw William Smith freewheelin' it up Highway 101.
 The other 3 vocal tracks are from The Windows who were, according to Alec Palao, a man who knows, a slimmed down three-piece The Peanut Butter Conspiracy.
 That band had history with Phillips and also contributed to his Angels From Hell opus.

-The cover image (not from the film) juxtaposes the standard biker movie iconography of Nazi insignia with a stars and bars patch and Indian beads and buckskin over a hirsute gut . . .
+The cover image (not from the film) juxtaposes the standard biker movie iconography of Nazi insignia with a stars and bars patch, another of an Irish shamrock, Indian beads and buckskin over a hirsute gut . . . a true rebel pose.

 Hell’s Angels on Wheels OST